kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/oft-implementation.md

 ## Setting Trusted Remotes

-In the OFT framework, setting up trusted remotes is crucial for secure cross-chain transactions, mirroring the workflow in our simple cross-chain transaction model.
+Setting up trusted remotes is crucial for secure OFT transfers, mirroring the workflow in our simple cross-chain transaction model.
 This is achieved through the `setTrustedRemoteAddress` function, where you specify the remote chain ID and the address of the destination contract as a bytes array on both chains.
-This configuration ensures that your contract only accepts messages from verified sources.
+This configuration ensures that your contract only accepts transfers from verified sources.

  ```sol
     function setTrustedRemoteAddress(uint16 _remoteChainId, bytes calldata _remoteAddress) external onlyOwner {